bahim22/work/Docs2/AplusDoc.md

 ## Displays & Mobile

 1. `backlight systems`
- 2. _CCFL_: cold cathode flourescent light - older, uses daylight specter flourescent tube and inverter for power
+2. _CCFL_: cold cathode fluorescent light - older, uses daylight specter fluorescent tube and inverter for power
 3. _LED_: light emitting diodes - doesn't use inverter and uses strips of LEDs
     1. LCD blocks areas of backlight to create images
     2. LEDs generate light themselves and consumes less power
     3. Plasma: made of small cells of ionized gas (good contrast ratio)
-2. _CRT_: cathode ray tube
+4. _CRT_: cathode ray tube
-3. _LCD_: requires backlight sys; uses liquid crystal displays (frequent in laptops)
+5. _LCD_: requires backlight sys; uses liquid crystal displays (frequent in laptops)
-4. _OLED_: organic light emitting diode - thinner/lighter; made of a layer of organic compound between 2 light-emitting electrods (common in handheld devices)
+6. _OLED_: organic light emitting diode - thinner/lighter; made of a layer of organic compound between 2 light-emitting electrodes (common in handheld devices)

 - **OLED**: structure provides flexibility for curved displays
-  - contain the image producing components and light source in one panel. organic light emitting compound is set between an anode and cathode producing a current. the current runs thru the electroluminescent compund producing light consumes less power than LCD, with higher contrast ratio resulting in sharper images. common in high end monitors and phones.
+  - contain the image producing components and light source in one panel. organic light emitting compound is set between an anode and cathode producing a current. the current runs thru the electroluminescent compound producing light consumes less power than LCD, with higher contrast ratio resulting in sharper images. common in high end monitors and phones.
 - **LCD**: liquid crystal displays: shines a backlight through liquid crystals, creating the image on the screen
 - **IPS** In plan switching, offers the widest viewing angle and the best color reproduction. ideal for vertical mounting and those needing high quality color (graphic/video artists)
 - **twisted nematic**: TN, oldest LCD tech, limited viewing angles and washed out/blended color reproduction. minimal lag time makes them ideal for gamers and are inexpensive options for office use
-- vertical alighnment (VA), offers best contrast ratio of the three technologies and is solid middle ground choice with decent color reproduction w/ slight lag
+- vertical alignment (VA), offers best contrast ratio of the three technologies and is solid middle ground choice with decent color reproduction w/ slight lag
 - The inverter is located behind the LCD panel and converts DC current into AC current
   - flickering/dim screen may be due to faulty inverter